PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Lavender

 Whether you use the flowers or even the leaves, lavender brings a calm and sweet flavor to your cup that's not overwhelmingly floral.
-This versatile herb plays well with others, making it a fantastic companion to various herbs, a drizzle of honey, or even in tandem with the bold notes of black tea.
+This versatile herb plays well with others, making it a fantastic companion to herbs, a drizzle of honey, or even in black tea.
 The variety English Lavender is particularly excellent for tea, with its compact flower heads.

 ![](chamomile-tea-cups-top-view.jpg)